Machine learning algorithms

-In supervised learning, algorithms make predictions based on a set of labeled examples that you provide.
+In supervised learning, algorithms make predictions based on a set of labelled examples that you provide.
 This technique is useful when you know what the outcome should look like.

 For example, you provide a dataset that includes city populations by year for the past 100 years, and you want to know what the population of a specific city will be four years from now.
 The outcome uses labels that already exist in the data set: population, city, and year.

-In unsupervised learning, the data points aren’t labeled—the algorithm labels them for you by organizing the data or describing its structure.
+In unsupervised learning, the data points aren’t labelled — the algorithm labels them for you by organising the data or describing its structure.
 This technique is useful when you don’t know what the outcome should look like.

-For example, you provide customer data, and you want to create segments of customers who like similar products.
-The data that you’re providing isn’t labeled, and the labels in the outcome are generated based on the similarities that were discovered between data points.
+For example, you provide customer data and you want to create segments of customers who like similar products.
+The data that you’re providing isn’t labelled and the labels in the outcome are generated based on the similarities that were discovered between data points.